indigo-astronomy/indigo/indigo_drivers/gps_nmea/README.md

 ## Supported devices

-All NMEA 0183 GPS devices connected over USB, serial port @ 9600bps or network.
+All NMEA 0183 GPS devices connected over USB, serial port @ 9600bps, bluetooth or network.

 Single device is present on startup (no hot-plug support).